 This is supported by the fact that according to Cushman & Wakefield India’s recent office leasing report, the ‘Commercial office market is witnessing a robust streak’.

 It is buoyed by optimistic prospects and strengthening business confidence given the country is one of the fastest-growing economies in the world.

-As compared to figures from the previous year, office leasing registered strong gains of 15 per cent at 33 million square feet across the top eight cities of India, during January-September.
+As compared to figures from the previous year, office leasing registered strong gains of 15 percent at 33 million square feet across the top eight cities of India, from January-September.

-As compared to rentals quoted by Grade A office buildings in Gurugram, the average rent in Noida as per the report is almost 35 per cent cheaper than Rs 88 per square feet per month.
+As compared to rentals quoted by Grade A office buildings in Gurugram, the average rent in Noida as per the report is almost 35 percent cheaper than Rs 88 per square foot per month.

 For cost-conscious backend IT companies looking for affordable rents and excellent connectivity with Delhi, the Noida market has historically been the preference, notes the report.

-The question now is whether continuous and stable demand in the commercial real estate sector can have a positive bearing on demand in the residential real estate.
+The question now arises by the best commercial builders is whether continuous and stable demand in the commercial real estate sector can have a positive bearing on demand in residential real estate.

-Though since 2013-14, there was free fall in the residential segment, things have started settling down since the beginning of 2018, as per experts from the industry.
-They further state that the buyers’ confidence is still very low in the residential segment because of various issues and it will take at least two years to get back that confidence, before any substantial demand is expected.
+Though since 2013-14, there was a free fall in the residential segment, things have started settling down since the beginning of 2018, as per experts from the industry.
+They, further state that the buyers’ confidence is still very low in the residential segment because of various issues and it will take at least two years to get back that confidence before any substantial demand is expected.

 The price in the residential real estate market is not expected to increase for some time now and buyers have the requisite time to do the due diligence to choose a suitable property.